SaikatDL/odin-recipes/README.md

 # odin-recipes
 Project Name - Recipes

-This project is demonstration of basic html and git mastery.
+This project is a demonstration of basic html and git mastery.